-As at June 30, 2021, the REIT's portfolio consisted of 66 income-producing commercial properties, representing approximately 2.5 million square feet of gross leasable area, in metropolitan markets across British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Québec.
+As at September 30, 2021, the REIT's portfolio consisted of 66 income-producing commercial properties, representing approximately 2.5 million square feet of gross leasable area, in metropolitan markets across British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Québec.
 Out of the 66 income-producing commercial properties, 36 are exclusively occupied by the Dilawri Group for use as automotive dealerships or automotive dealership ancillary uses (such as automotive repair facilities), while two of the other 30 properties are jointly occupied by the Dilawri Group (for use as automotive dealerships or automotive dealerships or automotive dealerships or complementary uses, including restaurants), and 28 properties are exclusively occupied by other dealership groups or original equipment manufacturers for use as automotive dealerships or for automotive ancillary uses, such as a vehicle service compound facility or a repair facility.
-Consequently, the Dilawri Group is the REIT's most significant tenant and accounted for approximately 61.8% of the REIT's YTD 2021 base rent, including rent from properties subleased to third parties (62.3% as at YTD 2020).
+Consequently, the Dilawri Group is the REIT's most significant tenant and accounted for approximately 61.5% of the REIT's YTD 2021 base rent, including rent from properties subleased to third parties (62.3% as at YTD 2020).
 The overall portfolio continues to be 100% leased.

 The applicable Dilawri Tenant is the lead tenant for Dixie Auto Mall until July 2030.
-As of June 30, 2021, two premises at the Dixie Auto Mall were leased but unoccupied and are being used for ancillary purposes; however, this does not affect the term of the applicable Dilawri Leases.
+As of September 30, 2021, two premises at the Dixie Auto Mall were leased but unoccupied and are being used for ancillary purposes; however, this does not affect the term of the applicable Dilawri Leases.

-In January 2021, the lease for the premises at 17616 111 Avenue in Edmonton, Alberta was terminated, and the REIT entered into a new long-term lease with a tenant operating the Tesla Edmonton service centre.
-The previous tenant occupying the premises paid all deferred rent outstanding and a termination fee of \$339.
-The REIT provided for \$339 of capital commitments for facility improvements to the new tenant.
+In January 2021, the lease for the premises at 17616 111 Avenue in Edmonton, Alberta was terminated, and the REIT entered into a new long-term lease with Tesla Canada.
+The previous tenant occupying the premises paid all deferred rent outstanding under its Deferral Agreement and a termination fee of \$339.
+The REIT provided \$339 of capital commitments for facility improvements to the new tenant.
 The maturity date of the lease was extended by 2.5 years.

-Overall, at June 30, 2021, the REIT's properties had a weighted average rental rate of \$25.44 per square foot (\$25.78 as at June 30, 2020).
-The decrease from Q2 2020 is due to the addition of the Tesla Laval service centre (127,398 square feet of GLA).
+Overall, at September 30, 2021, the REIT's properties had a weighted average rental rate of \$25.53 per square foot (\$24.90 as at September 30, 2020).
+The increase from Q3 2020 is due to the addition of the Tesla Laval service centre (approximately 127,398 square feet of GLA) and increases in contractual rent.